Privacy in the Age of Digital Identity

 Identity Fragmentation: Users must create and manage separate accounts across dozens or hundreds of services, each with different credentials, privacy settings, and terms of service.

 We’re witnessing a transition from platform-centric to user-centric data models.
-Instead of your identity being defined by and stored within corporate databases, Web3 enables you to maintain a self-sovereign identity that you selectively share with services as needed.
+Instead of your identity being defined by and stored within corporate databases you can’t see into, modern services are letting you keep your information on your own device and share only what each service actually needs.

 CIO